qmk/qmk_firmware/keyboards/cool836A/readme.md

 ## English
 - [Here](https://github.com/telzo2000/cool836A) are a full description of this project and build guide by the great Designer: [m.ki](imgur.com image replace me!)

+- Each virsions(A, B+, C+) of cool836A has the same circuit and that means you can install this firmware on any of them.
-- This repository currently(Jan 7, 2021) supports ver.B+ (RED version) only.
-Feel free to contact [ME](https://github.com/ketcha-k) for your build of other virsions' firmware.
+- However, this repository is currently(Jan 7, 2021) tested on ver.B+ (RED version) only.
+Feel free to contact [ME](https://github.com/ketcha-k) for any problems.

 - firmware maintainer: [Ohashi](https://github.com/ketcha-k)